Loopring/protocols/DESIGN.md

 #### Onchain withdrawal

-The request is added to a withdraw block.
+A user calls `requestWithdraw` and the request is added to a withdraw block.
 See [here](#depositwithdraw-block-handling) how blocks are handled.

+A maximum withdrawal fee for a state is specified when the state is created.
+The state owner is allowed to change the withdrawal fee in the [0, state.maxWithdrawFeeInETH] range.
+This is to make sure the state owner cannot change the fee to something unreasonable.

 ## Ring settlement